Frustrated because your kid won’t eat dinner? Here’s a simple solution to help ease your stress–it worked for us!

-Got a kid who just doesn’t eat dinner?
+Got a young child who just doesn’t want dinner?

 I did.
-Last year, Sam went on a toddler dinner strike that just about did me in.
+When my younger son was a toddler, he went on a dinner strike that just about did me in.

-Though things have improved since then, dinner is still not his thing.
-Frequently, he will take only a few bites.
-And some nights, he doesn’t take any bites at all.
+Though the situation eventually improved, dinner was still not his thing for awhile.
+Often, he would take only a few bites.
+Some nights, he wouldn’t take any bites at all.

 Why dinner is hard for little kids

-I hear from so many parents that their little ones really struggle for dinner.
+I hear from so many parents that their little ones really struggle at dinner (read: 5 Reasons Why Your Toddler Won’t Eat Dinner).
+Here are some reasons why your young kid won’t eat dinner:

 - You have to join the family at the dinner table